gajuahmd10/gajuahmd10/README.md

 ### Hi there 👋

-I'am Gaju from Bangladesh and I love to do stuff like analysing and modeling data.
-I really enjoy learning python and others machine learning stuff.
+I am Gaju from Bangladesh and I love to do stuff like analyzing and modeling data.
+I really enjoy doing stuff with  Python and other machine-learning stuff.

 ### Now

 - ✍️ Write Content on Medium
-- :boom: I’m looking to collaborate on Open Source project.
+- :boom: I’m looking to collaborate on an Open Source project.
-- 💂‍ ♂️ Full time kaggler : <a href="https://www.kaggle.com/gazu468">here</a>
+- 💂‍ ♂️  Kaggle Master: <a href="https://www.kaggle.com/gazu468">here</a>

 ##### BIO

-- I'm currently working Research Asistance
+-  North South University- Research Assistance[2021-20022]
+-  Polyfins-Machine Learning Intern [June2023-Oct2023]
-- I use daily: `python`, `Tensorflow`,`Pytorch` `Keras` , `OpenCV`, `Sklearn`, `Tableau`,
+- I use daily: `python`, `Tensorflow`, `Pytorch` `Keras`, `OpenCV`, `Sklearn`, `Tableau`,  `Power BI`,
-- I'm mostly active with in the [personal skill develop]  [Machine Learning] [Computer Vision][NLP]
+- I'm mostly active within the  [Machine Learning] [Computer Vision] [NLP]